-- 2.27 2.25 Green Wedges have been designated on a common basis with the other local planning authorities in South Wales.
-The prime purpose of Green Wedges is to prevent coalescence between urban areas.
-The designation is not made necessarily on the basis of the physical quality of the landscape, but rather to maintain their openness.
-The areas designated tend to have significant importance for their openness and for their role in maintaining the distinct identify of separate communities. - 2.28 Planning Policy Wales (Paragraph 4.8.14 4.8.18) sets out what is considered inappropriate development within green wedge allocations, and should be referred to for guidance. - 2.29 Any application to increase the size of a dwelling by more than 30% is likely to have a negative impact on the openness of the green wedge and will not be approved.
+- 2.28 Planning Policy Wales (Paragraph 4.8.14 4.8.18) sets out what is considered inappropriate development within green wedge allocations, and should be referred to for guidance. - 2.29 Any application to increase the size of a dwelling by more than 30% is likely to have a negative impact on the openness of the green wedge and will not be approved.